CavefulGames/HandyNet/src/dataTypes/README.md

-This folder contains all of the data types contained within ByteNet.
+This folder contains all of the data types contained within HandyNet.
 They are all imported manually in `src/init.luau`.

 Each data type follows the `dataTypeInterface` type.
 Static types (That don't need any parameters) should generally have the following template:
 ```lua